Tel Mevorakh: Crusader-Muslim cemetery

 The mound's summit is covered with graves.
 A total of 42 graves were excavated, and there are probably many others not found.
 The mound probably used as a cemetery for a long time, as the earliest graves are attributed to the Crusaders and the latest to the 19th century AD.
 The mound was used by the Arab villagers of the nearby Jisr az-Zarqa village as a graveyard.
 The graves can be divided into four types: Simple cist graves, dug into the soft soil, which amount to about a dozen; Rectangular cist graves, surrounded by stone slabs, which were probably from the Roman remains.
 These graves were dug deep and damaged some of the earlier layers.
 They included mostly the skeletons of adults.
 In one of the graves, a silver crusader coin attributed to Amaury I of Jerusalem (AD 1162-1174).
 The grave included three glass plaquettes, probably used as superstitious or magical items.
 They were dated to the 12th or 13th century AD.
 Some of the graves included some jewelry made of iron, bronze, glass and some semi-precious stones.
 This kind of jewelry usually belong to Arab peasants (Fellah) or nomads (Bedouin); One grave has a different shape than all others, as it was covered by small stones and contained the skeleton of an adult.
 The last group of graves were jar burials of four children.
 These burials are probably the latest in the site and are dated to the mid-19th century AD.
 All of the graves were oriented east-west when the bodies are facing south, towards Mecca, in accordance to Muslim tradition.
+Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.